Putin wants good ties with Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-President Putin told PM Khan that his last interaction was with the-then Pakistani President General (retd) Pervez Musharraf and now with him after a long time.
+President Putin told PM Khan that his last interaction was with the then Pakistani President General (R) Pervez Musharraf and now with him after a long time.
 The president was happy about his meeting with PM Khan and expressed his desire to have good ties with Pakistan.

+Prime Minister Imran Khan told President Putin that his country too wanted to promote and expand ties with Russia.

-President Putin told PM Khan that his last interaction was with the-then Pakistani President General (retd) Pervez Musharraf and now with him after a long time.
+President Putin told PM Khan that his last interaction was with the then Pakistani President General (R) Pervez Musharraf and now with him after a long time.
 The president was happy about his meeting with PM Khan and expressed his desire to have good ties with Pakistan.

+Prime Minister Imran Khan told President Putin that his country too wanted to promote and expand ties with Russia.